 - Loan limit of $625,500 in high-cost areas, much lower in more affordable regions

 - Generally only allowed to have one FHA loan

 - No mortgage insurance requirement if 80% LTV or lower

 - Can be used on all property and occupancy types

 - Can hold numerous conventional loans

-- No maximum loan limit, conforming limit higher than FHA floor
+- No maximum loan limit and conforming limit higher than the FHA floor

-- More lender options (nearly everyone offers conventional loans)
+- More lenders to choose from (nearly every bank offers conventional loans)

 Conventional Loan Disadvantages